hotohoto/study-notes/ml/papers/_202010-denoising-diffusion-implicit-models.md

 $$

 ### 5.1 Sample quality and efficiency

+- it's not always the best but best when the number of steps is small

 ### 5.2 Sample consistency in DDIMs

+- deterministic sampling is possible

 ### 5.3 Interpolation in deterministic generative processes
 ### 5.4 Reconstruction from latent space
 ## 6 Related work